 - Absolutely!
 If you do not have a soy allergy, or are not vegan, feel free to use whatever type of shortening you like.
-If you need an allergy-friendly shortening, the cleanest, vegetable based one I’ve found is spectrum.
+If you need an allergy-friendly shortening, you can use spectrum.

 - Why do you combine the oils with the cocoa first?

-- I find that if I add the cocoa anytime after that, it’s harder to incorporate.
-If I really cream the oils with the cocoa (being sure to scrape the bottom of the bowl multiple times throughout) that it really helps make a rich, smooth, chocolaty taste!
+- I find that if I add the cocoa anytime after that, it’s harder to incorporate and isn’t as silky smooth.
+If I really cream the oils with the cocoa (being sure to scrape the bottom of the bowl multiple times throughout) it really helps make a rich, smooth, chocolaty taste!

 - Why don’t you just use all coconut oil, or all shortening?
 Why do you use a combo?

 - I find if I use all shortening that it feels very greasy in my mouth.
 If I use all coconut oil, it’s very temperamental to temperature and can melt easy because coconut oil has such a low melting point.
 I find the combo of the two gives a great texture and the structure is better for piping.

 - Can’t I just sub in vegan butter for regular butter?